Pros and Cons of Prepaid Cards and What to Know

 The Cons

-Continuing our list of the pros and cons of prepaid debit cards, it’s time to talk about some of the drawbacks you might come across.
+Continuing our list of the pros and cons of prepaid cards, it’s time to talk about some of the drawbacks you might come across.
 While there aren’t too many negatives, it’s important to cover them all to ensure you’re making an educated choice, whatever you decide to do.

 Possible Fees

-Depending on the prepaid debit card and the provider you choose, it might come with a host of attached fees.
+Depending on the prepaid card and the provider you choose, it might come with a host of attached fees.
 Some of the most common fees you’ll see include:

 • Card Activation